-The cost of Tableau licenses may vary depending on whether you choose Tableau Server (on-premises) or Tableau Cloud (hosted solution) as your deployment option.
-As a completely hosted solution, Tableau Cloud's licensing fees are slightly higher due to the additional services and infrastructure provided.
-Alternatively, choosing Tableau Server usually incurs additional costs for hardware, maintenance, and support beyond your Tableau licensing, which should be factored into your overall cost assessment.
+As of August 2023, the cost of Tableau licenses is the same for Tableau Server (on-premises) or Tableau Cloud (hosted solution) as your deployment option.
+As a completely hosted solution, Tableau Cloud's licensing fees include hosting costs, whereas Tableau Server incurs additional costs for hardware, maintenance, and support beyond your Tableau licensing, which should be factored into your overall cost assessment.

-Since Salesforce’s acquisition of Tableau in 2019, Tableau Cloud has seen a notable increase in innovation and integration with Salesforce’s broader cloud-centric product offerings.
+Since Salesforce acquired Tableau in 2019, Tableau Cloud has seen a notable increase in innovation and integration with Salesforce’s broader cloud-centric product offerings.
 As a Tableau Partner, our DataDrive team recommends Tableau Cloud for many deployments because of the lower overhead in managing upgrades and platform upkeep.
 The cost of a quality Tableau Server administrator can add up quickly, whereas Tableau Cloud would not require that skillset.